StratifyLabs/StratifyDocs/docs/Guide-Stratify-OS.md

 }
 ```

-The program above launches "HelloWorld" that is installed in the local folder "/home".
+The program above launches "HelloWorld" that is installed in the local folder `/home`.
 If "HelloWorld" exists in RAM or flash, it will be executed.
 If not, it will be dynamically installed to flash and executed.

-Sys::launch() calls a Stratify OS function called launch().
+`Sys::launch()` calls a Stratify OS function called `launch()`.
 Most system calls are based on the standard C library or POSIX API.
-However, because the Cortex M architecture does not have an MMU, launch() is used in lieu of the exec() and fork() function families.
+However, because the Cortex M architecture [does not have an MMU](https://blog.stratifylabs.co/device/2014-05-03-Applications-without-MMU/), `launch()` is used in lieu of the `exec()` and `fork()` function families.

 ## What to do Now

-Now that you understand the basics you can head over to the [Stratify web application](https://app.stratifylabs.co) and run through the tutorials.
+Now that you understand the basics you can head over to the [Stratify Dashboard](https://app.stratifylabs.co) and run through the tutorials.